 Before the Flights

 When I originally booked these flights, I could not find any business class award seats, so I had booked economy.
-Only a couple of months before the flights, I saw some seats available and nabbed them.
+Only a couple of months before the flights, I saw some business class seats available and nabbed them.
 It was only after the seats were booked that I started to realise the added extras that came along with them.

 The first thing I realised was the business class seats came with lounge access.
 In Adelaide that means access to the Qantas Lounge.
 Our flights were at 9:50pm and I had worked that day, so it was nice to think I could head straight to the airport.
 After check in we were able to spend some downtime in the lounge having a snack and a glass of wine away from the rush and noise before boarding.